 GCPS has collaborated with IHE to design, implement, and facilitate multiple professional learning opportunities for student interns.
-As a result of this strategy student interns have shared that they experienced the same professional development GCPS teachers received and felt a stronger level of preparedness.
-Furthermore, those student interns shared that they have benefited by speaking a common language with their cooperating teacher in the implementation of best practices when shadowing the cooperating teacher in their internship.
+This strategy will continue to be offered.
+It has been beneficial for student interns to also experience the same professional development our teachers are offered to allow the interns to have a deeper understanding of GCPS's curricular programs, resources, and best practices while they shadow the cooperating teacher in their internship.

 Our strategy of strategically assigning the best GCPS teachers as cooperation teachers for our student interns has been successful to ensure the student successfully completes the requirements.
 We have site coordinators at each school that work with the faculty at IHEs to develop a clear understanding of shared values, standards, and research-based practices to ensure the successful completion of student internships.
-As a result of implementing this strategy we are able to address the challenges associated with filling positions in our school district including hiring several student interns as full-time employees going into next year.

 GCPS believes a supportive school environment offers candidates the ability to collaborate with their cooperating/mentor teacher and participate in professional development within GCPS and IHEs.
-As a result of this collaboration, GCPS and IHE are able to address any challenges related to coursework and programmatic alignment differences.
 Furthermore, our student interns receive constructive feedback throughout the internship from the building administration and have a supportive school culture that is consistent with the school system's belief that each student should achieve their fullest potential.
 By having all of those supports in place, we believe this collaboration provides assurances that our student interns successfully complete their internships and are prepared to begin their careers as strong teacher candidates.
-GCPS is currently in the process of reimagining our teacher induction program to strengthen support for new teachers in collaboration with FSU where appropriate with the goal of ensuring a high retention rate of new teachers.